-{¶ 13} On May 6, 2011, the trial court issued a written decision dismissing Anguiano's indictment pursuant to Crim.
+{¶ 13} On May 18, 2011, the trial court issued its decision dismissing Helmer's indictment pursuant to Crim.
 R. 48(B).
 In the decision, the trial court cited seven factors supporting dismissal, none of which were related to the discussion regarding the timing of the indictments and the sheriff's decision to request additional funds during budget talks.
-The seven factors relied upon by the trial court to dismiss Anguiano's indictment are as follows: 1) the unexplained delay in the indictment; 2) the State's argument regarding the protection of a confidential informant's identity did not justify delaying the indictment; 3) the memories of the witnesses could be impacted negatively by the delay; 4) Anguiano pled guilty to an offense in 2009 for which he was then serving a community control sanction and was showing positive steps toward rehabilitation; 5) Anguiano's offenses were low level felonies for which community control was the likely sanction; accordingly, the trial court found that no additional deterrence or punishment would be obtained by prosecution of the instant charges; 6) the apparent inefficiency of the State in processing its caseload; and 7) the trial court noted the ethical consideration for prosecutors which emphasizes that the primary duty of a prosecutor is to seek justice, not merely to convict.
-Essentially, the trial court found that dismissal of the indictment was proper because the State could not cogently explain its reason for delaying the filing of the indictment against Anguiano, nor would the "interests of justice" be served by prosecuting a two-and-a-half year-old case when in the interim, Anguiano had been convicted and sentenced in a separate case, and was serving a sentence of community control, making positive steps towards rehabilitation.
+The seven factors relied upon by the trial court to dismiss Helmer's indictment are as follows: 1) the unexplained delay in the indictment; 2) the State's argument regarding the protection of a confidential informant's identity did not justify delaying the indictment; 3)

+the memories of the witnesses could be impacted negatively by the delay; 4) inability of Helmer to avail himself of speedy trial provisions and/or possibility of concurrent sentences in other cases for which he had been convicted and sentenced because of the State's failure to indict in the instant case in a timely fashion; 5) Helmer had been convicted and sentenced in a separate case from conduct which occurred in September of 2009 and February of 2010; 6) the apparent inefficiency of the State in processing its caseload; and finally, the trial court noted the ethical consideration for prosecutors which emphasizes that the primary duty of a prosecutor is to seek justice, not merely to convict.
+As the trial court speaks through its judgment entries, we find that the court did not consider the rumored coincidence between the budget talks and the timing of the pending indictments when it dismissed Helmer's indictment "in the interests of justice" pursuant to Crim.
+R. 48(B).
+Essentially, the trial court found that dismissal of the indictment was proper because the State could not cogently explain its reason for delaying the filing of the indictment against Helmer, nor would the "interests of justice" be served by prosecuting a two-and-a-half year-old case when in the interim, Helmer had been convicted and sentenced in a separate case, thus denying him the potential ability to avail himself of speedy trial provisions and/or the possibility of concurrent sentences.1 of this charge furthers the interests of justice, as required by Busch.

-$\{\P \ 14\}$ Upon review, we conclude that the trial court complied with the terms of Crim.
+{¶ 14} Upon review, we conclude that the trial court complied with the terms of Crim.
 R. 48(B) by setting forth its findings of fact and reasoning for the dismissal.
-We further conclude that the trial court did not abuse its discretion in determining that dismissal of this charge furthers the interests of justice, as required by Busch.
+We further conclude that the trial court did not abuse its discretion in determining that dismissal